-Szczecin is one of many Polish cities most tourists have never heard of.
+Szczecin is one of many Polish cities most foreign tourists have never heard of.
 It’s surprising to see a city of 400,000 go relatively unnoticed but not so surprising when you arrive and find there isn’t much to do when compared to Poland’s more popular destinations.

-I do feel like that is changing though, especially as people become more well travelled and start looking for new (to them) destinations and unexpected experiences.
+I do feel like that is becoming less of an issue, especially as people become more well travelled and start looking for new (to them) destinations and unexpected experiences.

 Along with the renovation boom taking place in the three years since my last visit, I’ve seen many new restaurants and cafes opening up, not to mention a couple of excellent specialty coffee shops and options for vegans and vegetarians.

-Let’s start with the specialty coffee first and come back to the all important pierogies.
+Let’s start with the best coffee first and come back to the all-important pierogies a little later.